Note: A very basic match capability is implemented, supporting value equality, bound pattern matching and 'else'.

 As with if, pattern matching is about deciding which code path to perform.
 Its approach is to match a single value against multiple patterns.
 The code block associated with the first matching pattern is performed.

 Let's illustrate this with a simple (but mathematically unusual) example:

 fn power(n i32, pow i32) i32: match pow: case ==0: 1 case ==1: n case ==2: n * n else: -1

 This example calculates its value differently based on the value of pow.
 If pow is zero, we return 1.
 If pow is 1, we return n.
 If pow is two, we return n squared.
 Finally, if pow is any other value, we return -1.

 The structure of this form of pattern matching is straightforward:

 - Any normal expression can be used after match.
 This expression's evaluated value is what patterns are matched with.
 If desired, an assignment expression can be used here to capture this matchee value for later use in matched code blocks.

 - Any number of pattern blocks may follow.
-Each is comprised of a pattern followed by either a block or else a colon and a expression.
-If any pattern matches, the evaluated value of its block or expression is the match's value
+Each is comprised of the case keyword, followed by a match pattern, which is followed by a block.
+When a match pattern matches, the evaluated value of its block is the match's value

-- Using the _ pattern will always match any value.
+- Using the else pattern will always match any value.
 If specified, it should be the last pattern used.

 A versatile range of patterns are supported, able to match wholly to specified values, partially, or using a first-class pattern.
 Pattern matching also supports de-structuring portions of the original value into bound variables.